Remote Sensing and Geographic Information Systems - PgDip, MSc

 If you answered yes to any of these, then good news – this course is for you!

 Our remote sensing and GIS programme offer flexible learning through part-time education – while each module has assessment deadlines, you study at a time and pace that suits you.
 Further, you decide the duration of the course!
-PG Cert in 1 year, PG Dip in 2 years and MSc in 3 years.
+PG Certificate in 1 year, PG Diploma in 2 years and MSc in 3 years.

 Why us?

-We are an established provider of online distance learning postgraduate courses.
-With 25 years' experience of teaching GIS, and nearly 20 years via online distance learning, we have a long and successful track record in GIS education.
-We enjoy imparting knowledge, skills and confidence that enhance employment prospects with our innovative and career-focused modules and research.
+We are a well-established provider of online distance learning postgraduate courses.
+With 25 years of experience in teaching GIS, including nearly 20 years via online distance learning, we have a proven track record in GIS education.
+Our innovative and career-focused modules and research are designed to impart knowledge, skills, and confidence, enhancing your employment prospects.

 What you get!